-- a) The Company's management pursues the achievement of the corporate interest and has the proper resources and incentives for doing so. - b) The management of the Company and of Group companies is under the effective supervision of the Board. - c) No person or small group of persons holds decision-making power unfettered by checks and balances. - d) The same treatment is dispensed to all shareholders who are in the same position and no shareholder receives preferential treatment over the others. - e) The functions attributed by law to Red Eléctrica de España, S.A.U. and, as applicable, to the other companies in the Group, are performed seeking to protect the public interest in those functions and with the legally required independence in the adoption of the relevant decisions (paragraph recently included as a result of the amendment of the Regulations approved by the Board of Directors on 30 April 2019).

-f) In its relations with stakeholders and in pursuit of the corporate interest, the Company, in addition to respecting the applicable laws and regulations and to a conduct guided by good faith, ethics and respect for customs and generally accepted good practices, works to conciliate its own interest with, as applicable, the legitimate interests of its employees, suppliers, customers and the rest of the stakeholders who may be affected, as well as the impact of the Company's activities in the community as a whole and on the environment, furthermore abiding by those additional principles of sustainability and good corporate governance that it has voluntarily accepted.
+- a) The company's management pursues the achievement of the corporate interest, in line with the purpose, values and strategies defined by the Board of Directors, and has the proper resources and incentives for doing so and to correct eventual deficiencies. - b) The management of the company and of Group companies is under the effective supervision of the Board, ensuring proper and efficient coordination between the company and the companies in the Group and, in particular, compliance by the latter with the policies and principles approved by the Board. - c) No person or small group of persons holds decision-making power unfettered by checks and balances. - d) The same treatment is dispensed to all shareholders who are in the same position and no shareholder receives preferential treatment over the others. - e) The functions attributed by law to Red Eléctrica de España, S.A.U. and, as applicable, to the other companies in the Group, are performed seeking to protect the public interest in those functions and with the legally required independence in the adoption of the relevant decisions, observing at all times the separation between regulated and non-regulated activities. - f) In its relations with stakeholders and in pursuit of the corporate interest, the company, in addition to respecting the applicable laws and regulations and to a conduct guided by good faith, ethics and respect for customs and best practices regarding conduct and business reputation, addresses at all times the legitimate interests of its employees, suppliers, customers and the rest of the stakeholders who may be affected, as well as the impact of the company's activities in the community as a whole and on the environment, furthermore abiding by those additional principles of sustainability and good corporate governance that it has voluntarily accepted.